atuyabirisi/gallery/README.md

 - Node.js v18+
 - npm
-- Database MongoDB Atlas
+- Database: MongoDB Atlas
-- Jenkins (running as a container)
+- Jenkins (preferably running as a container )
 - ngrok - for generating a public URL for Github webhooks
 - Github webhook configured to point to the Jenkins server(using the Jenkins public URL).
 - Slack integration with Jenkins